 PRE-SERVICE FIREFIGHTER EDUCATION AND TRAINING

 Program Outline

 Major: FIRE Length: 1 Year

 Delivery: 3 Semesters

 Credential: Ontario College Certificate

-Effective: 2012-2013
+Effective: 2013-2014

 Location: Barrie

 Start: Fall (Barrie), Winter (Barrie)

 Description

 The three semester program is based on the Ontario Firefighter Standards (revised 2008).
 It also meets and exceeds NFPA 1001, 1002 (2008 Edition.)

 Upon successful completion of the Pre-Service program, the graduate will undergo provincial testing of the Office of the Fire Marshal.
 Upon being hired by a fire department and after a time period deemed appropriate by the chief, the firefighter may apply to the Ontario Fire College (OFC) to receive the OFC Certificate of Achievement.

-Content will provide the successful graduate with knowledge and skills in the following areas: basic fire science fire suppression principles and practise, firefighter first responder emergency patient care, fire prevention/public education, and specialty modules such as confined space and environmental hazards.
+Content will provide the successful graduate with knowledge and skills in the following areas: basic fire science, fire suppression principles and practise, firefighter first responder emergency patient care, fire prevention/public education, and specialty modules such as confined space and environmental hazards.

 Career Opportunities

 Successful graduates will find employment opportunities in the following areas: professional firefighting, fire inspection, fire prevention and public education, private fire service, Ministry of Natural Resources, and as volunteer firefighters.

 Program Learning Outcomes

 The graduate has reliably demonstrated the ability to:

-- apply skills and knowledge associated with efficient and effective fire services; - develop the necessary vocational, general education, and generic skills that promote career path eligibility and lifelong learning; - meet the ethical, legal and safety requirements inherent in professional fire services; - engage safe practices and techniques when using fire department apparatus, tools and equipment; - effectively communicate, both verbally and in writing, using common fire service terminology; - interact effectively with other members of the critical care team within diverse communities; - participate in community and civic learning experiences; - apply environmentally conscious behaviour in professional and personal life.
-External Recognition:

-The Ontario Association of Fire Chiefs (OAFC) and the Office of the Fire Marshal (OFM) through the Endorsement Review Board endorses the content of this program.
-The curriculum for this program has been developed by the OAFC, OFM and the Ontario Colleges of Applied Arts and Technology.
+- apply skills and knowledge associated with efficient and effective fire services; develop the necessary vocational, general education, and generic skills that promote career path eligibility and lifelong learning; - meet the ethical, legal and safety requirements inherent in professional fireservices; - engage safe practices and techniques when using fire department apparatus, tools and equipment; - effectively communicate, both verbally and in writing, using common fire service terminology; - interact effectively with other members of the critical care team within diverse communities; - participate in community and civic learning experiences; - apply environmentally conscious behaviour in professional and personal life.
+External Recognition: The Office of the Fire Marshal (OFM) endorses the content of this program.
+The curriculum for this program was developed by the OAFC, OFM and the Ontario Colleges of Applied Arts and Technology.
 The Program Progression: